juliusmarkwei/juliusmarkwei/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Bsc.
 Information Technology at University of Cape Coast, Ghana.
 - 💼 &nbsp; Working as a Freelancer and a Project Manager in the University.
-- 🌱 &nbsp; Learning more about Deep Learning, Natural language Processing and AI.
+- 🌱 &nbsp; Learning more about Restful APis and Backend Development.
 - ✍️ &nbsp; Statistics and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>